Preparation of quasi-two-dimensional Bose mixture of ultracold $^{23}$Na and $^{87}$Rb atoms: Magnetic Trap Loading and Evaporation

 with $x'$ and $y'$ the coordinates in the 3D-MOT chamber (see Fig. \ref{fig:sciopt}), $U_{\text{ODT}} $ the depth of the ODT potential, $\omega_0 \approx 55\ \mu\text{m}$ the trap beam waist, $y'_0=-75~\mu$m the horizontal position offset of the beam center relative to the center of the magnetic trap, and $\text{g}$ the gravitational acceleration.

 After holding the atoms for 400 ms, the optical trap depth was exponentially ramped down from 114 $\mu$K to 7.5 $\mu$K (for Rb) during 4 s with a time constant of 500 ms. During this stage, the effective depth for Rb in the vertical direction is gradually reduced by gravity (see Fig. \ref{fig:hybrid}), which facilitates the sympathetic cooling of Na atoms.
 The levitation gradient can also be adjusted to control the trap depth of Na.
 Without the magnetic levitation, however, the trap depth for Rb would be much larger than that for Na, resulting in sympathetic cooling in which Rb is cooled primarily by evaporating Na.
 At the end of hybrid trap evaporation, the measured trap frequencies were $\omega_{y'}$ = 2$\pi$× 152 (149) Hz radially and $\omega_{x'}$ = 2$\pi$× 58 (29) Hz axially for Na (Rb).
 Fitting time-of-flight (TOF) images with a Thomas-Fermi profile gave atom numbers of 2.8×10$^5$ (6.6×10$^5$) and condensation fractions of 51\% (47\%) for the two species, respectively.
 The evaporation efficiencies were $\beta= 2.42$ for Na and $\beta=1.53$ for Rb.
-Finally, a balanced dual-species BEC was produced in the hybrid trap.
+Our independently optimized 2D-MOTs enable efficient simultaneous RF evaporation of both species, while the hybrid trap allows independent tuning of Rb atom numbers to produce balanced dual-species BECs.